slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Focusing is an art.
 Time itself is not your limitation: attention is.
 Busy imply out of control.
 Lack of time is lack of priorities.

+Hints:

+- Always look where you want to go, not where you don’t want to go.

 > *"Doing something well does not make it important.
 I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
 The vast majority of things that people do quickly should not be done at all."
 -- Tim Ferriss*